- Included in the top 13% of Public Affairs programs by U.S. News & World Report

 Admissions and Financial Aid Information

 Every certificate program has its own admissions requirements.
-Certificate program advisers help applicants with the admissions process.
+Certificate program advisors help applicants with the admissions process.
 Also, federal loans and scholarships are available.